This topic provides answers to some frequently asked questions about workload deployment in Container Service for Kubernetes (ACK) clusters.

 How do I expose pod information to running containers?

-ACK is fully compatible with open source Kubernetes and complies with the specifications of open source.
-There are two ways to expose pod information to a running container:
+ACK is fully compatible with open source Kubernetes and complies with the specifications of open source Kubernetes.
+You can use one of the following methods to expose pod information to a running container: